-Participants requesting vocational-rehabilitation services in support of self-employment shall possess or acquire:
+Participants requesting vocational-rehabilitation services in support of self-employment shall possess or acquire the following:

-- formal training that would meet current industry or occupational standards being considered for self-employment or a minimum of one-year of paid work experience in the occupational area being considered for self-employment; and - business-management training or experience, to include a minimum of one semester of formal education or six months of work experience or specialized training in at least two of the following: business administration, office management, personnel administration, accounting and/or bookkeeping, and sales and marketing.
+- formal training that would meet current industry or occupational standards being considered for self-employment or a minimum of one year of paid work experience in the occupational area being considered for self-employment; and - business-management training or experience, to include a minimum of one semester of formal education or six months of work experience or specialized training in at least two of the following: business administration, office management, personnel administration, accounting and bookkeeping, and sales and marketing.

-If the participant does not possess the training and experience required prior to starting the new business, then the focus of vocational rehabilitation should be on obtaining the necessary training and experience before developing the business plan.
-Training, experience, and educational requirements may be waived by the program manager if there is sufficient and compelling evidence that the participant has the capacity and skills to operate and manage a small business, such as a cottage industry or a home-based operation.
+If the participant does not possess the training and experience required prior to starting the new business.
+In that case, the focus of vocational rehabilitation should be on obtaining the necessary training and experience before developing the business plan.
+The program manager may waive training, experience, and educational requirements if there is sufficient and compelling evidence that the participant has the capacity and skills to operate and manage a small business, such as a cottage industry or a home-based operation.
 Factors to consider:

-- physical and mental capacities: Analysis of actual work requirements that consider the participant's physical and mental abilities, work history, and availability of family members or others to provide assistance. - marketing: formal or informal market analysis prior to starting the business; the participant's ability to carry out marketing activities as necessary to maintain the business. - sound revenue and expense projections prior to starting the business (see Business Plan Requirements). - record keeping: the ability to keep accurate records; knowledge of tax and other State and federal reporting requirements. - inventory and supplies: projecting the need for initial stock, equipment, and supplies, maintaining inventory, purchasing, etc. - overall management skills: organization and planning; self-motivation and independence.
+- physical and mental capacities: Analysis of actual work requirements that consider the participant's physical and mental abilities, work history, and availability of family members or others to provide assistance. - marketing: formal or informal market analysis before starting the business; the participant's ability to conduct marketing activities as necessary to maintain the business. - sound revenue and expense projections before starting the business (see Business Plan Requirements). - record keeping: the ability to keep accurate records; knowledge of tax and other State and federal reporting requirements. - inventory and supplies: projecting the need for initial stock, equipment, and supplies, maintaining inventory, purchasing, etc. - overall management skills: organization and planning; self-motivation and independence.